 I also remember my friend Tim who worked the counter at the gym giving me some credit to buy my protein powder for the month.
 He said he knew I would make it and I could pay him then.

 It was shortly after that when a client decided that he wanted to sponsor me to compete in the southern Alberta bodybuilding championships.
 With his help I went on the win the light heavy weight title.
 During that time I wrote two books, Your First Competition and The Fat To Fit Program.

 Fast forward to present day.
-I woke up this morning at a time of my choice to do a radio interview with Don Russell from WBT- AM 1110 to talk with the folks in Charlotte, NC about The Fat To Fit Program.
+I woke up this morning at a time of my choice to do a radio interview with Don Russell from WBT- AM 1110 to talk with the folks in Charlotte, NC about my book on Getting Started Working Out.
 One of many I have done over the last couple of months as part of my media campaign.